JonathanVrijsen/Comnet-Messenger/README.md

 ### Register and login

-Registering a new user is done by filling out the fields underneath "Or make an account:".
+Registering a new user is done by filling out the fields underneath "Or make a new account:".
 A user can be logged in by filling out the Username and Password fields at the top half of the window and clicking the login button.